LAKE GARDA ITINERARY – THINGS TO DO IN 1-10 DAYS

 4 Days in Lake Garda

-Day 4 in Lake Garda could be spent in the mountains and in Malcesine.
+With four days in Lake Garda, you could spend it in the mountains and Malcesine.

 Explore Malcesine and Mount Baldo

 Another fun thing to do at Lake Garda is heading to Malcesine.
 If you have more time at Lake Garda, I suggest one full day for Malcesine and Mount Baldo.

 Malcesine is on the western shores of Lake Garda – easily reachable via boat from Riva del Garda or Limone.
 By the way, traveling by boat to Malcesine is also the most scenic way to arrive.